thbtppl/latex-tips-advice/README.md

     ```
     since it won't be subjected to style changes.

-* For author names, use the `author = {Last Name, First Name}` format.
-Using `author = {J. Doe}` is fine for simple names, but the former helps `biblatex` to clearly identify name particles and abbreviate correctly, especially for authors with prefixes like 'de' in French or 'van' in Dutch or whose last name contains two words.
+* For author names, use the `author = {LastName, FirstName}` format.
+Using `author = {FirstName LastName}` is fine for simple names, but the former helps `biblatex` to clearly identify name particles and abbreviate correctly, especially for authors with prefixes like 'de' in French or 'van' in Dutch or whose last name contains two words.

-* For long given/last names (e.g. Brazilian), you may use `author = {given=Carlos Santos de Azevedo, given-i=C S {de\nopunct} A, family=Silva}` to get correct abbreviation in your reference list.
+* For long given/last names (e.g. Brazilian), you may use

+    ```
+    author = {given=Carlos Santos de Azevedo, given-i=C S {de\nopunct} A, family=Silva}
+    ```
+    to get correct abbreviation in your reference list.

+* The only acceptable separator between several authors is `and`.

 * Although many journals use the term "issue" as a subdivision in the volume, the corresponding entry for numerical values in `biblatex` is `number`, not `issue`.